conda/conda/docs/source/index.rst

 your usual version of Python in your normal environment.

-In its default configuration, conda can install and manage the thousand packages at repo.continuum.io that are built, reviewed and maintained by Anaconda\ |reg|.
+In its default configuration, conda can install and manage the over 7,500 packages at repo.anaconda.com that are built, reviewed, and maintained by Anaconda\ |reg|.

 Conda can be combined with continuous integration systems such